koordinates/xstate-tree/xstate-tree.api.md

 // Warnings were encountered during analysis:
 //
-// src/routing/createRoute/createRoute.ts:228:5 - (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:228:5 - (ae-forgotten-export) The symbol "Params" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Params" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:228:5 - (ae-forgotten-export) The symbol "Query" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Query" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:228:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:228:5 - (ae-forgotten-export) The symbol "SharedMeta" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "SharedMeta" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:251:37 - (ae-forgotten-export) The symbol "RouteArgumentFunctions" needs to be exported by the entry point index.d.ts
+// src/routing/createRoute/createRoute.ts:254:37 - (ae-forgotten-export) The symbol "RouteArgumentFunctions" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:324:5 - (ae-forgotten-export) The symbol "RouteMeta" needs to be exported by the entry point index.d.ts
 // src/types.ts:76:3 - (ae-incompatible-release-tags) The symbol "slots" is marked as @public, but its signature references "GetSlotNames" which is marked as @internal

 // (No @packageDocumentation comment for this package)